-The Triumph pictured here was tested and ridden for over seven days on a glorious ride completely around Lake Superior (read the story here) some 2,000 kilometres and loaded with cargo.
+The Triumph pictured here was enjoyed and ridden on a long distance tour completely around Lake Superior (Read The Full Story!) some 2,000 kilometres and loaded with cargo.
 Through city, country, fast wooded corners and secondary roads.
 It constantly altered its ability – as in a kid’s toy transformer to meet the ride demands and expectations.
 It’s the bike for all forms of riding – a commuter, a tourer, a sport bike for road or track, and a radical motorcycle ride of sheer pleasure.

 You feel as though there’s a spring in your step and yet as you shift higher, with more power comes the feeling of increased stability.
 This is how the Street Triple R bends to your response.

 Definitely the Triumph Street Triple R is a more road-friendly set-up than a full-on super-sport bike.
 The most obvious change for the Triumph Street Triple R of recent, is its exhaust.
 Now tucked tight beneath the engine it gives the tail end a lean, modern look and lowers the centre of gravity for even better handling.
 And the Street Triple R is 6 kg lighter with a 3% increase in weight distribution over the front; now more agile and responsive than ever before.

 It possesses a longer first gear which Triumph has intentionally done to fit better within built-up areas because you can use this power level longer with a lesser need to switch up in a hurry.
 The steering is feather light, smooth and the torque curve is exhilarating from low revs to high.